MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/rand.md

 ## Return Value

 **rand** returns a pseudorandom number, as described above.
-There is no error return.
+There's no error return.

 ## Remarks